-To evaluate our approach we use two datasets, both consisting of images of 800×600 resolution of a single subject:
+To evaluate our approach we collected two datasets of data, both consisting of images of 800×600 resolution of a single subject:

-- 1. TalkingHead A dataset of 70 images.
-The AAMs built for this model are used to track an hour long sequence and train a 'talking head' model.
+- 1. TalkingHead A set of 70 images.
+The AAMs built for this model are used to track an hour long sequence and train a visual text-to-speech (VTTS) model.
 The initial sparse AAM has 53 points. - 2.
-Expressive A sequence of 31 images demonstrating a much greater degree of expressiveness than the TalkingHead dataset.
+ExpressiveHead A sequence of 31 images demonstrating a greater degree of expressiveness than the TalkingHead dataset.
 The initial sparse AAM has 37 points.